Gszopinski123/MQTTZoo/README.md

 ### Dependencies
  * C++ Compiler
  * Minikube or equivalent
-   * if you are not using minikube you will need to find the equivalent to minkube tunnel.
+   * if you are not using minikube you will need to find the equivalent to minikube tunnel.
  * Docker and access to Dockerhub
  * Kubernetes
 ### Start the Application